CoreyCBurton/Hands-On-Hacking-Book-Notes/Chapter 4.md

   - You can automate the process with a script and add a pause.
 Then using ``grep``, we can then access what we gathered.

 # OSINT Framework Recon-ng
-* [Recon-ng](https://github.com/lanmaster53/recon-ng) developed by LaNMaSteR53 is a module-based framework that is user-friendly
+- [Recon-ng](https://github.com/lanmaster53/recon-ng) developed by LaNMaSteR53 is a module-based framework that is user-friendly

-* for Recon-ng to communicate effectively, importing API keys is crucial
+   - for Recon-ng to communicate effectively, importing API keys is crucial

 # Create a workspace in recon-ng
+- Launch recon-ng by typing ``recon-ng`` in Kali Linux.

+- The first thing to is create a workspace.
-* a work space called hackerhouse can be created using ``workspaces create hackerhouse``
+  - In the example in the book, the create one called hackerhouse using command``workspaces create hackerhouse``

-* Any intel will be gathered in that workspace, using command ``workspace list``, you can see what is added
+- Any intel will be gathered in that workspace, using command ``workspace list``, you can see what is added

-* ``marketplace install all`` will download different modules
+  - ``marketplace install all`` will download different modules, this will be needed to use recon-ng

-* Loading in, there are intimidating red messages as shown below
+- Loading in, there are intimidating red messages as shown below
+  - No need to worry, this is common.
+You will need to add the API for those.
 ```
 [!]
 Module 'recon/companies-hosts/censys_org' disabled.
 Dependency required: ''censys''.
 [!]
 Module 'recon/companies-hosts/censys_tls_subjects' disabled.
 Dependency required: ''censys''.